madhavgrover10/Telecom-Churn-Prediction-ML/README.md

 ## 🚀 Overview

-Customer churn is a major revenue risk in the telecom industry.
-This project builds a machine learning model to identify customers likely to churn and support data-driven retention strategies.
+Customer churn directly impacts revenue in the telecom industry, where retaining customers is significantly cheaper than acquiring new ones.
+This project builds a machine learning model to identify high-risk customers and enable proactive retention strategies.

 ---

 ## 🧠 Problem

-Telecom companies lose customers due to pricing, service quality, and contract flexibility.
-The challenge is to predict which customers are at risk of leaving before it happens.
+Telecom companies face high churn rates due to pricing, service quality, and competition.
+The challenge is to identify customers likely to churn before they leave, allowing targeted interventions.

 ---